ntusteeian/VQA_CNN-LSTM/README.md

 | Implement | 49.15% | 67.42% | 32.44% | 37.28% |
 | Original Paper | 54.22% | 73.46% | 35.18% | 41.38% |

-Here is the example of VQA task.
+Here is the example of VQA task:
 ![result](./png/What_is_behind_the_bench.png)

 What is behind the bench ?

 * Answer 1: trees